 - 1 recipe pie dough for a two crust 9-inch pie

-- In a large cooking pot, mix together the apples with the sugars, salt, and cinnamon.
-Cover the pot and cook the apples over medium heat until they are soft but not mushy, about 20 minutes.
+Cover the pot and cook the apples over medium heat until they are soft but not too mushy, about 20 minutes.
 Some may be a little oversoft before the firmer apples are ready.
 This is okay since the firmer apples will provide the structure for pie.

-- Let the apple and juices cool to room temperature, about an hour.
+Let the apple and syrup cool to room temperature, about an hour.
 You can do this part the day ahead if you wish.

 - Preheat oven to 425F.